Zagreb: Cultural institutions

 The Ethnographic Museum was founded in 1919.
 It lies in the fine Secession building of the one-time Trades Hall of 1903.
 The ample holdings of about 80,000 items cover the ethnographic heritage of Croatia, classified in three cultural zones: the Pannonian, Dinaric and Adriatic.

 The Mimara Museum an art museum, that was founded with a donation from Ante Topić Mimara and opened to the public in 1987.
 It is located in a late 19th-century neo-Renaissance palace.
-The holdings comprise 3,750 works of art of various techniques and materials, and different cultures and civilizations, including paintings from great European masters like: Caravaggio, Raphael, Pierre-Auguste Renoir, Rembrandt, Hieronymus Bosch, Francisco Goya, Diego Velázquez and many others.
+The holdings comprise 3,750 works of art of various techniques and materials, and different cultures and civilizations, including paintings from great European masters like: Rubens, Velázquez, Renoir, Goya, Hieronymus Bosch, Veronese, Manet, Degas, van Dyck and many others.

 The Croatian Museum of Naïve Art is one of the first museums of naïve art in the world.
 The museum holds works of Croatian naïve expression of the 20th century.
 It is located in the 18th-century Raffay Palace in the Gornji Grad.
 The museum holdings consist of almost 2000 works of art – paintings, sculptures, drawings, and prints, mainly by Croatians but also by other well-known world artists.
 From time to time, the museum organizes topics and retrospective exhibitions by naïve artists, expert meetings and educational workshops and playrooms.